4ureliek/Parsing-RepeatMasker-Outputs/README.md

         Requires the forks perl module

 ========================================================

 parseRM_simple.pl

     WHAT IT DOES
-    Parse RepeatMasker outputs to get summary info for each repeat as well as masked amounts by class and family.
+    Parse RepeatMasker outputs (.out only) to get summary info for each repeat as well as masked amounts by class and family.
     This is the first basic script to run - most labs have their own!

     For the repeats, it will provide: